WiktorPrzetacznik/javafx-itempane-demo/README.md

 # ItemPane demo

-A simple demo project presenting a specialized implementation of `javafx.scene.layout.FlowPane` that allows content to be dynamically centered ([unlike original Flowpane](https://stackoverflow.com/questions/43747405/javafx-aligning-all-content-in-a-flowpane)).
+A simple demo project presenting a specialized implementation of `javafx.scene.layout.FlowPane` that allows content to be dynamically centered ([unlike original FlowPane/TilePane](https://stackoverflow.com/questions/43747405/javafx-aligning-all-content-in-a-flowpane)).
 Core `ItemPane` class is located in `itempanedemo.layout` package.

 ## How does it look like?

 ![image](https://github.com/WiktorPrzetacznik/javafx-itempane-demo/blob/main/image.gif)

-## Note
+## Notes

 Tested on JDK 20 & JavaFX 20.